HuskieRobotics/SPOT/README.md

 ## Guiding Principles
 * Devil Scouting's goal is to provide a universal scouting app platform that can function with any past or future FIRST Robotics game by just changing the configuration.
 * Devil Scouting does not require you to write code to configure, set up, or use Devil Scouting.
-* Devil Scouting does not require you to be online for its most basic features (scouting, data analysis)

 ## Getting Started